 Forceful or awkward movements can cause damage as well, resulting in irritation that may cause ligaments, tendons, and/or muscles to become inflamed and swollen.
 Pressure on a nerve can result in the inability to transmit signals either to or from the brain.
 Sometimes they may be misinterpreted, resulting in the sensation of pain .

 Consider an Experienced Florida Personal Injury Attorney

 If you are experiencing any of these issues after an accident, you may have nerve damage.
 You should immediately seek health care to be properly diagnosed and treated.
-Dolman Law Group can work with you and your healthcare professional to determine your current and future medical needs and how they will factor into getting compensation for your damages.
+Sibley Dolman Gipe Accident Injury Lawyers, PA can work with you and your healthcare professional to determine your current and future medical needs and how they will factor into getting compensation for your damages.
 You should not have to pay the monetary and psychological costs of someone else’s negligence alone.

 The effects of nerve damage can take years to heal, create substantial medical bills, and affect your ability to work and live freely.
 Even with medical treatment and rehabilitation, you may never fully recover to your former abilities.